alwinl/racetrack/README.md

 ### ✔ Done
 - Setting up the project
 - Built a basic framework that displays a window
+- Beginings of an ECS.
+Got a render system that can render points and triangles and some components defining those points and triangles as well as transformation and velocity components

 ### 🔜 In Progress
 - Hand roll a simple ECS